CUSTOMER STORY

 - Mike DeLancy

-Since receiving the wheelchair van, DeLancey has founded the Wounded Warriors Abilities Ranch (WWAR) in his hometown of Pinellas Park, Florida.
-In 2012, the city dedicated a 10-acre site of donated land and allocated $1.1 million to start the bulding.
-Amid founding his nonprofit, DeLancey recieved a new BraunAbility wheelchair accessible SUV.
+Since receiving the wheelchair van, DeLancey founded the Wounded Warriors Abilities Ranch (WWAR) in his hometown of Pinellas Park, Florida.
+The city dedicated a 10-acre site of donated land and allocated $1.1 million to start the building.
+Amid founding his nonprofit, DeLancey received a new BraunAbility wheelchair accessible SUV.

-Reflecting on the vehicle, DeLancey said, "This vehicle shows exactly what I tell the Veterans coming back from war with critical injuries: Just because you've been injured doesn't mean you have to change or settle for something that's not you."
+Reflecting on the vehicle, DeLancey said, "This vehicle shows exactly what I tell the Veterans coming back from war with critical injuries: Just because you've been injured doesn't mean you have to change or settle for something that's not you.
+A lot of guys don't want that soccer mom feel.
+It looks mean from the outside.
+Even if you weren't paraplegic, guys would be drooling over it.""

-Having a vehicle to keep up with his busy lifestyle and sufficient funding to build the Wounded Warriors Abilities Ranch, DeLancey officially opened his nonprofit on September 1, 2018, which marked the twelve-year anniversary of his injury.
+Having a vehicle to keep up with his busy lifestyle and sufficient funding to build the Wounded Warriors Abilities Ranch, DeLancey officially opened his nonprofit on the 12-year anniversary of his injury.

 DeLancey is supported by BraunAbility and his local mobility dealer.
 When you purchase a mobility product from BraunAbility, you join a powerful community.